Table of Contents

 In general we recommend a visit to your local Latin market for freshly made corn or flour tortillas — the fresher they are, the better they’ll taste!

 Also, for corn tortillas, we’re fans of Masienda, a Southern California-based tortilla company that makes organic corn tortillas with heirloom Mexican corn.
+Or you can follow our step-by-step instructions to make your own homemade tortillas.

-Here’s How To Reheat Tortillas At Home
+How To Reheat Tortillas

 We’ve learned the hard way that reheating store-bought tortillas is somewhat of an art.
 While toasting tortillas on the stove works in a pinch, there are a few pre-heating tricks to ensure your tortillas are also nice and hydrated — the key to a delish tortilla.